-Oppikoppi is the highlight of the South African festival calendar … and it’s finally upon us!
-In just under two weeks, festival-goers from around the country will flock to the most exciting (and daunting) event that SA has to offer.
+Oppikoppi is the highlight of the South African festival calendar, where festival-goers from around the country will flock to the most exciting (and daunting) event that SA has to offer.
 Set in a giant, rocky dustbowl, Oppikoppi is unlike any other festival out there and needs a fair amount of preparation.
 We have compiled a list that we hope will make your experience a whole lot easier.

 Know Your Limits